-DruvaTM delivers data protection and management for the cloud era.
-Druva Cloud Platform is built on AWS and offered as-a-service; customers drive down costs by up to 50 percent by freeing themselves from the burden of unnecessary hardware, capacity planning, and software management.
-Druva is trusted worldwide by over 4,000 companies at the forefront of embracing the cloud.
-Druva is a privately held company headquartered in Sunnyvale, California, and is funded by Sequoia Capital, Tenaya Capital, Riverwood Capital, Viking Global Investors, and Nexus Partners.
+Druva® delivers Data Protection and Management for the cloud era.
+Druva Data Resiliency Cloud is built on AWS and offered as-a-Service; customers drive down costs by up to 50 percent by freeing themselves from the burden of unnecessary hardware, capacity planning, and software management.
+Druva is trusted by thousands of companies worldwide, including over 50 of the Fortune 500.
+Druva is a privately held company headquartered in Sunnyvale, California, and is funded by Sequoia Capital, Viking Global Investors, CDPQ, Neuberger Berman, Tenaya Capital, Riverwood Capital, and Nexus Partners.
+Visit druva.com and follow us on LinkedIn, Twitter, and Facebook.